Posted by Arvinder Saini on October 9, 2017

 The infrastructure is often considered to be one of the most important aspects of maintaining software security.
 An unpatched piece of software risks exploitation.
 Leaking sensitive information can, as you probably well know, cause great monetary loss to a firm.
 Infrastructure testing assists the organization, ensuring that the network is equipped to withstand such issues through the following approaches:

-Cloud security is becoming essential as more and more companies deploy their infrastructure on cloud services like AWS, Azure, and Google Cloud.
+Cloud security reviews are becoming an essential type of software testing as more and more companies deploy their infrastructure on cloud services like AWS, Azure, and Google Cloud.
 A cloud security assessment starts with understanding of the application’s business and technical context via document review and interviews with key stakeholders.
 Next, the application’s configuration is reviewed for security gaps, focusing on in-scope services and regions.

 Building reliable software is the usual axiom of the software companies.
 This also means that the application can protect the data that it handles.
-There are quite a few options to choose from for security testing.
+There are quite a few types of software testing to choose from.
 Organizations should strive to understand the kind of security testing that they can benefit from.
 They should also attempt to prioritize efforts to achieve the level of security required for their industry (at the very least).